WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 So on your search of “how many hours should my baby be sleeping” you were told your 6 months old should sleep exactly X hours, or your 18 month old is far from “normal” if they are only taking X hours sleep, which paints a picture in your mind that things are drastically wrong.

-But if you diverted your eyes for a moment and instead looked at the real world data of infant sleep across all ages what you would actually see is a HUGE variability in sleep totals.
+But if you diverted your eyes for a moment and instead looked at the real world data of infant and toddler sleep across what you would actually see is a HUGE variability in sleep totals.

 So not only do their panel of experts agree that things are somewhat variable they also reviewed the research and made the following recommendations for total daily sleep needs by age:

-It should also be noted that the "may be appropriate" range put forward by the National Sleep Foundation is even wider, so you do not necessarily need to be concerned if your baby falls under or above.
-Especially if there are no health or developmental concerns, no need for a strict 'normal infant sleep' number of hours.
+It should also be noted that the "may be appropriate" range put forward by the National Sleep Foundation is even wider, so you do not necessarily need to be concerned if your baby falls under or above the range described above.
+Especially if there are no health or developmental concerns.

 Another systematic review and meta analysis by Galland et al. (2012) “Normal sleep patterns in infants and children: a systematic review of observational studies.” reviewed the current literature collecting the mean and variability of sleep durations, number of night wakings, sleep latency, longest sleep period overnight, and number of daytime naps.
 And their findings looked like this.

-Most of us if we took this real world data and applied it to our child would begin to realize that our infant likely falls on the spectrum of normal.
-So if you have ever been made to feel less than because your child isn't sleeping a strict 12 hours per night by someone, perhaps their advice is not taking into consideration this variability around normal, and maybe they are mistakenly taking averages and extrapolating these onto all infants.
+Most of us if we took this real world data and applied it would likely find that our infant falls on the spectrum of 'normal.'
+So if you have ever been made to feel less than because your child isn't sleeping a strict 12 hours per night, perhaps their advice is not taking into consideration this variability around normal, or maybe they are mistakenly taking averages (or misinformation rampant in the baby sleep world) and extrapolating these onto all infants.
 But none of us, child or adult, is the same as anyone else.
-I am sure even you do not sleep the same as your spouse, sister, friends, you name it!
+I am sure even you do not sleep the same as your spouse, sister, friends, etc!

 SHOULD MY BABY STILL BE WAKING/FEEDING THROUGH THE NIGHT